voschezang/coding-handbook/intelligence/learning.md

 > Learning revolves around revising your opinions.

 Experiments not require complex setups.
 Start simple and expand if necessary.
-Three types:
+A few types:

+1. 💭 Thought experiments.
+Consider a hypothetical scenario and how it will play out.
-1. Learn by observation.
+2. 👀 Learn by observation.
 Then reflect on the observations.
-2. Iterate.
+3. 🐸 Iterate.
 Change a specific variable and measure the effect.
 Then repeat.
+See [leapfrog method](https://en.wikipedia.org/wiki/Leapfrog_integration).
-3. Experiment.
+4. 🧪 Experiment.
 E.g. A/B testing.
     1. Replicate multiple environments.
     2. Change one of them and use the other one as a baseline.
     3. Compare the results.